Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 Crossbites In Toddlers

 As mentioned above, crossbite treatment often begins around age 6.
-This means that even by age 3, you as a parent should begin to keep an eye out for signs of discomfort in your child’s mouth or jaw.
+This means that even by age 3, you, as a parent, should begin to keep an eye out for signs of discomfort in your child’s mouth or jaw.
 Believe it or not, crossbites are often genetic.
 Due to this, children can begin developing one at a very young age.
 This is why it’s so important that you bring in your child for their first dental checkup by age 1, and continue regular visits to your pediatric dentist.

 Can Baby Teeth Have Crossbites?

-Yes.
-In fact, many orthodontists recommend beginning treatment with a palate expander while the child still has a mix of baby teeth and adult teeth.
+Yes, many orthodontists recommend beginning treatment with a palate expander while the child still has a mix of baby teeth and adult teeth.

 What Happens If A Crossbite Is Not Corrected?